marcozxdev/mathOperatorGame/Readme.md

 # General Explanation and Stack

 >[!NOTE]
->This project made with HTML5, The CSS style language and the programming language is about teaching basic operations through a game.
+>This project made with HTML5, The CSS style language and the programming language (JS), is about teaching basic operations through a game.

 # Explanation of the project